Estradiol benzoate: Available forms

+Notes and sources: ↑ This table includes primarily products available as a single-ingredient estradiol preparation—thus excluding compounds with progestogens or other ingredients included.
+The table furthermore does not include compounded drugs—only commercially produced products.
+Availability of each product varies by country.; ↑ Doses are given per unit (ex: per tablet, per mL).; ↑ Other brand names may be manufactured or previously manufactured.; ↑ By intramuscular or subcutaneous injection.; Sources:

 Contraindications

 Contraindications of estrogens include coagulation problems, cardiovascular diseases, liver disease, and certain hormone-sensitive cancers such as breast cancer and endometrial cancer, among others.

 Side effects

 The side effects of estradiol benzoate are the same as those of estradiol.
 Examples of such side effects include breast tenderness and enlargement, nausea, bloating, edema, headache, and melasma.

 Overdose

 Symptoms of estrogen overdosage may include nausea, vomiting, bloating, increased weight, water retention, breast tenderness, vaginal discharge, heavy legs, and leg cramps.
 These side effects can be diminished by reducing the estrogen dosage.

 Interactions

 Inhibitors and inducers of cytochrome P450 may influence the metabolism of estradiol and by extension circulating estradiol levels.

 Pharmacology

 Estradiol, the active form of estradiol benzoate.

 Pharmacodynamics

 Estradiol benzoate is an estradiol ester, or a prodrug of estradiol.
 As such, it is an estrogen, or an agonist of the estrogen receptors.
 Estradiol benzoate has very low affinity for the ERs, on the order of 100-fold less than that of estradiol.
 As such, estradiol benzoate is regarded as essentially inactive in terms of estrogenic effect itself, acting solely as a prodrug to estradiol.
 Estradiol benzoate is of about 38% higher molecular weight than estradiol due to the presence of its C3 benzoate ester.
 Because estradiol benzoate is a prodrug of estradiol, it is considered to be a natural and bioidentical form of estrogen.